a STEP-BY-STEP PLAN FOR CREATING A PICKING GARDEN

 MORE INSPIRATION

 Need some more picking garden inspiration?
-Then discover how to create a picking garden full of colourful plants or get inspired by this picking garden for kids.
+Then discover how to create a picking garden full of colourful plants or for home cooks, create a picking garden with edible herbs and flowers.
 And don't forget to follow us on Instagram, Facebook and Pinterest!

 In the picking garden shown above we used sunflower, lampshade grass, giant lavender, physalis, allium, pineapple plant, Coreopsis Grandiflora, crocosmia, ironheart, dahlia, purplebell, dill, phlox, wild delphinium, licorice plant and prachtriet.